mfkiwl/openCologne-PCIE/README.md

   <img width="30%" src="0.doc/artwork/openCologne-PCIE.png">
 </p>

-It aims to complement _openPCIE RootComplex_ with a layered EndPoint that's portable to other FPGA families and even to [OpenROAD](https://github.com/The-OpenROAD-Project) ASICs, leaving only the PHY in the hard-macro (HM) domain.
+It aims to complement _openPCIE RootComplex_ with a layered EndPoint that's portable to other FPGA families, and even to [OpenROAD](https://github.com/The-OpenROAD-Project) ASICs, leaving only the PHY in the hard-macro (HM) domain.
 This is the only soft PCIE protocol stack in opensource at the moment.

 Our PCIE EP core comes with unique **HW/SW co-sim** and two **PCIE cards for GateMate**.
-The new boards can work with all three device variants: A1, A2, A4 and are plug-and-play compatible with vast assortment of 3rd-party carriers, including our opensource [PCIE Backplane](https://github.com/chili-chips-ba/openPCIE/tree/main/1.pcb/openpci2-backplane).
+The new boards can host all three GateMate variants: A1, A2, A4 and are plug-and-play compatible with the vast assortment of 3rd-party carriers, including our opensource [PCIE Backplane](https://github.com/chili-chips-ba/openPCIE/tree/main/1.pcb/openpci2-backplane).

-The project aims for integration with LiteX, by expanding the [LitePCIE](https://github.com/enjoy-digital/litepcie) portfolio to create a strong foundation for the complete, end-to-end, community maintained _openCompute_ PCIE ecosystem.
+The project aims for integration with LiteX, by expanding [LitePCIE](https://github.com/enjoy-digital/litepcie) portfolio, thus creating a strong foundation for the complete, end-to-end, community maintained _openCompute_ PCIE ecosystem.

-Let's also note that this project is about creating a **minimal** PCIE EP stack.
+To be fair, our project is about creating a **minimal** PCIE EP stack.
 Its scope is therefore limited to a demonstration of the **PIO writes and reads** only.
-Other applications, such as DMA, are not in our deliverables, but can later on be built on top of the protocol stack that this project is about.
+Other applications, such as DMA, are not amongst the deliverables.
+They can later on be added on top of the protocol stack that this project is about.

 Power states and transitions are also not supported.

-While our commitment is to produce a **`Gen1`** EP, the design will from the get-go support Gen2 throughput -- We intend to try to bring it up on the best-effort bases, as a bonus.
+While our commitment is to produce a **`Gen1`** EP, the design will from the get-go support the Gen2 throughput -- We intend to, on the best-effort bases, as a bonus, try to bring up 5Gbps links.
 However, the procedures for automatic up- and down- training of the link speed will not be implemented.

 We **`only support x1 (single-lane)`** PCIE links.
 The link width training is therefore omitted.

-> GateMate die (A1) does not offer more than one SerDes anyway.
-While, in theory, the two-die A2 could support a 2-lane PCIE, that would turn everything on its head and become a major project of its own... one that would require splitting the PCIE protocol stack vertically, for implementation across two dice.
-Moreover, as we expect to consume most of the A1 for the PCIE stack alone, the A2 and A4 chips come into play as logic resources for implementation of the final user app.
+> The GateMate die (A1) does not come with more than one SerDes anyway.
+While, in theory, a two-die A2 could support a 2-lane PCIE, that would turn everything on its head and become a major project of its own... one that would require splitting the PCIE protocol stack vertically, for implementation across two dice.
+Moreover, as we expect to consume most of the A1 for the PCIE stack alone, the A2 and A4 chips come into play as the banks of logic resources for the final user app.

 <p align="center">
   <img width="50%" src="0.doc/diagrams/pcie-ep-top-stack.png">